The following are three challenges I make to the computer community, relating to:

 Limit 3D graphics to the following:

-2. Polygons undergo perspective-correct rendering.
+Polygons may, but need not, undergo perspective-correct rendering.

 Limit 2D graphics to the following: